 Don’t be fooled by the looks of this vegetarian meal.

-It may look so simple, but once you take a spoonful or two, you get a lot of bold flavors coming from the ingredients you used which can include cumin, cayenne pepper, and garlic.
+It may look so simple, but once you take a spoonful or two, you get many bold flavors coming from the ingredients you used, including cumin, cayenne pepper, and garlic.

 Read the whole ESPINACAS CON GARBANZOS RECIPE

 Spanish Vegetarian Tapas Recipes

 Many (if not all) vegetarian restaurants in Spain will surely have authentic Spanish Gazpacho on their menus in the summertime.
 Nothing beats a bowl of this tomato soup, especially when it is made fresh.

 Gazpacho is well-loved in Spain – so much that many regions have their own take on this classic tapas recipe.

 In Cordoba, it is regarded as salmorejo; in Granada it is ajoblanco and in Antequera it is porra antequerana.